NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

    A mesh created with the ``haz_cam`` depth + image sensor and textured with ``sci_cam`` (top).
 A ``sci_cam`` image that was used to make it (bottom).
-The JPM module has many cables and cargo, and the bot acquired the data spinning in place.
+The JEM module has many cables and cargo, and the bot acquired the data spinning in place.
 This resulted in some noise and holes in the mesh.
 The ``sci_cam`` texture was, however, quite seamless, with very good agreement with the ``nav_cam``